Frequently Asked Questions

 At Calming Tree Counselling, all sessions are 50 minutes in length.
 Children and Student session fees are $120, Adult Individual and Relationship sessions are $140.
 Shorter and extended sessions are available upon request.
 Please see our page for our Junior Counsellor and Registered Psychotherapist (Qualifying) for their current rates.

 Calming Tree Counselling accepts cash, debit, Visa, Mastercard and email transfer payments.

 Calming Tree Counselling may offer services at a reduced rate, at individual counsellor’s discretion; however we do not currently employ a sliding scale fee schedule.
 Please call or email Calming Tree for more information.

 Generally speaking, doctors are usually covered by OHIP, while other practitioners in private practice are not covered.
 Private insurance or employer benefits may or may not cover your counselling sessions.
 It is important to confirm with your insurance or benefit provider what credentials they require in a counselling practitioner prior to your first session.
 Calming Tree Counselling is unable to process third party billing, you will need to pay for your session at the time of service and remit your receipt to your benefit provider for reimbursement.

 Differentiating between different counsellors?

-At Calming Tree Counselling our counsellors are Registered Social Workers (RSW) with a Master in Social Work (MSW).
+At Calming Tree Counselling our counsellors are registered counsellors with their Ontario governing body.
 We recognize that the word counsellor may be confusing or need clarification when submitting receipts to insurance providers.
-While counsellors can have diverse educational and training backgrounds, it is important to remember that at Calming Tree Counselling our counsellors have their M.S.W. and are R.S.W.s.
+While counsellors can have diverse educational and training backgrounds, it is important to remember that at Calming Tree Counselling our counsellors are either Registered Social Workers (RSW) or Registered Psychotherapists (RP), or Registered Psychotherapists (Qualifying).

 - Registered Social Worker, Master of Social Work